-If you are buying a property, knowing the property’s faults and understanding the cost of repairs allows you to negotiate on the purchase price of the property.
+If you are buying a property, knowing the property’s faults and understanding the cost of repairs allows you to budget and negotiate on the purchase price of the property.

 Also known as a ‘Level 3’ or ‘ Full Structural’ survey, an RICS Full Building Survey is the most detailed type of survey.
 In short, it is the gold standard.

 Industry guidelines recommend this type of survey if your property is large, old, has some disrepair or has unusual features.
 Guidelines also recommend Full Building Surveys if you plan to do any significant renovations or extensions.